ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/detailed_part_inventory.md

 **Description:** ESP32 refers to a variety of different chips which do almost the same thing, but not quite.
 The particular ESP32 which the OpenScoutV1.1 was designed with can be called the "[ESP32-CH340C Type-C](https://amz.run/9w90)", which means that it's a generic ESP32 with a CH340C chip and a Type-C connector.
 The manufacturer is [ESPRESSIF website](https://www.espressif.com/en/products/socs/esp32)), however there are many third party produced variants on the market.
 They generally work the same but have some small differences; for example some of the pin locations/functions are different to the ESP32s produced directly be ESPRESSIF.

-The "ESP32-CH340C Type-C" wasn't chosen out of any technical reason, other than the fact that a ESP32 was needed quickly and amazon had 1 day shipping as opposed to the month+ wait from AliExpress.
+The "ESP32-CH340C Type-C" wasn't chosen out of any technical reason, other than the fact that an ESP32 was needed quickly and amazon had 1 day shipping as opposed to the month+ wait from AliExpress.

 **Availability:** Good.